M-Yuu23586/MGH-Sugoroku-TRPG/スタートアップガイド/Generator Usage Guide.md

 # How to Use the Generator

-This document explains how to use the generator for the "MUGEN GALAXY HRIZON" game.
-By utilizing the generator, you can smoothly conduct galaxy exploration and generate random events.
-If using the generator is difficult, you can also substitute it with ChatGPT.
+🚀 Buckle up, spacefarers!
+This document is here to guide you through using the generator for the "MUGEN GALAXY HRIZON" game. 🌌 With this trusty generator, you can zip, zoom, and zap your way through galaxy exploration and create random events with ease. ✨ And if the generator's giving you trouble?
+No worries—ChatGPT has your back! 🤖

 ## Table of Contents